Barbara Windsor: Carry On

-Theatre work
+Theatre

 Windsor starred on Broadway in the Theatre Workshop's Oh, What a Lovely War! and received a 1965 Tony Award nomination for Best Featured Actress in a Musical.
 She also appeared in several stage productions including Lionel Bart's musical flop Twang!!
 (1965) (directed by Joan Littlewood), The Beggar's Opera (1967), Come Spy with Me (1966–67) with Danny La Rue and in 30 pantomimes between 1950 and 2011.

 In 1970, she landed the role of music hall legend Marie Lloyd in the musical-biopic Sing A Rude Song.
 In 1972, she appeared in the West End in Tony Richardson's The Threepenny Opera with Vanessa Redgrave.
 In 1975, she toured the UK, New Zealand, and South Africa in her own show, Carry On Barbara!, and followed this with the role of Maria in Twelfth Night at the Chichester Festival Theatre.